thatte-idli-kaal-soup/tiks-ultimate.in/data/rules-2023.md

 ### Format

 We'll have 7 v 7 games.
-In case of a tie-breaker, and time has exceeded, we can play 4v4 - race to 3.
+In case of a tie-breaker (even after considering skill points), and time has exceeded, we can play 4v4 - race to 3.

 ### Target